dmoka/fluent-asserter/CONTRIBUTING.md

 # Contributing

-The repository is totally open source and change are welcomed from anyone.
+The repository is open source and changes are welcomed from anyone.

 ## Feature ideas

+- Path assertions
-- Path assertions with APIs like exists, does_not_exist,  is_a_file, is_a_directory, has_file(filename), etc
+    -  with APIs like does_not_exist, is_a_file,is_a_directory, has_file(filename), etc
 - json assertion
 - big decimal asserter